Illustrative instrumentation example

 • Tracks weekly or monthly sales of a selected grain or cereal bin.

-• Shows percentage fill level to indicate how full the gravity bin is.
+• Shows percentage fill level to indicate current bin capacity.

-• Can flag low-fill conditions when a bin is approaching refill threshold.
+• Can flag low-fill conditions when a bin approaches refill threshold.

 Economic anchor: Small variances at this level can translate into measurable loss over time.